saturnops/terraform-aws-vpc/examples/simple-vpc/README.md

 Configuration in this directory creates set of VPC resources which may be sufficient for development environment.

-There is a public and private subnet created per availability zone in addition to single NAT Gateway shared between all availability zones.
+There is a public subnet created per availability zone with Internet Gateway and route tables.

 [Read more about AWS regions, availability zones and local zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones).